mgtz505/dev_dashboard/README.md

     });
 });
 ```
 I knew from first-hand experience that the conventional date returned from the GitHub API would be formatted properly by the funciton being tested.
 As such, I chose to use an edge case for this test to determine if the function could handle an odd case, albeit one that I don't think the API would ever return.
-Regardless, this was an informative test to run.

 #### Shallow Rendering
 Using TestUtils from the react-addons package, I constructed shallow renderings for some of my individual components.
 I created a shallow render of List.js to explore this testing technique.
 My code can be seen below.